The Cardinals have a key game in Jacksonville Sunday.

-“At the end of the season, when you get to games 12 and 13, you start looking back at those games you should’ve won that could’ve put you in first place or locked up a playoff spot," defensive tackle Darnell Dockett said.
+"At the end of the season, when you get to games 12 and 13, you start looking back at those games you should've won that could've put you in first place or locked up a playoff spot," defensive tackle Darnell Dockett said.
 "Those games you can't get back.
 So yeah, every game is a must-win."

 Three teams did rebound after 0-2 starts last season to make the playoffs: the Chargers, the Vikings and the Dolphins.
 But it's a dangerous path to attempt, with only 22 of the 160 0-2 teams since 1990 eventually getting to the postseason.

 "There are only so many games," Whisenhunt said.
 "I think our team understands the sense of urgency we need to have this week.
 And that's a byproduct of having been successful.
 We understand what we have to do and really, we'll see if we are up to the challenge."

 The Jaguars are in the same spot, having lost their opener to Indianapolis, lamenting falling two points short of a winnable game.